 Provides services to families who have been identified by Ramsey County Child Protection.
 This program uses strength – based interventions and involves the family in planning for and selecting services to assist them achieving positive outcomes while in Child Protection case management.

-If you have a family in need or are a family in need of services, please contact Angela Gauthier Residential and Clinical Director for program specifics.
+If you have a family in need or are a family in need of services, please contact Karen Joy our Youth & Family Director for program specifics.

-Click here to download the Family-Advocate-Program-Referral-Form and return it to Angela Gauthier.
+Click here to download the Family Advocate Referral Form ACTIVE and return it to Karen Joy.